Post-Election Analysis 2020: Trade

 Much like his predecessor, President-elect Biden is expected to pursue a "tough on China" agenda when it comes to trade.
 Where he will differ most significantly from President Trump is through his approach.
 President-elect Biden argued the United States must "write the rules of the road for the world or China [will]" and promised his trade focus would be on "rallying our friends both in Asia and Europe in setting the rules for the 21st century and joining us to get tough on China and its trade and technology abuses."
 President-elect Biden may rely heavily on multilateral cooperation and trade agreements to curb China's trade practices rather than the unilateral approach favored by the Trump Administration.

 This focus is likely to receive bipartisan support in Congress.
 China's role in the supply chain of critical goods has long concerned Congress, with the coronavirus pandemic only underscoring China's growing dominance in the production of medical supplies and pharmaceuticals.
-This issue will remain a priority for the 117th Congress as the US continues to battle the health and economic effects of COVID-19.
-Senate Republicans have made the reshoring of PPE a hallmark of their legislative agenda since the onset of the coronavirus pandemic, and House Democrats have pushed for improvements to the medical supply chain that would reduce US dependency on China for PPE and other medical equipment.
-This shared interest in reshoring manufacturing to the US provides an opportunity where the parties may reach consensus.
+This issue will likely remain a priority for the 117th Congress as the US continues to battle the health and economic effects of COVID-19.
+Given President-elect Biden's interest in reshoring manufacturing to the United States, and with Democrats in control of Congress, legislative efforts related to reshoring is anticipated in the near term.

 President-elect Biden prefers a multilateral approach to trade and foreign policy.
-Unlike the Trump Administration, the Biden Administration may not expand additional export controls unilaterally or use them as a tool of foreign policy to the same extent.
-It is unlikely, however, that he rolls back existing national security-related trade restrictions on China.
-Instead, he may adopt a more flexible policy of licensing transactions that would otherwise be prohibited under these authorities, rather than insisting on outright prohibitions.
+Unlike the Trump Administration, the Biden-Harris Administration may not expand additional export controls unilaterally or use them as a tool of foreign policy to the same extent.
+It is unlikely, however, that the Biden-Harris Administration would roll back existing national security-related trade restrictions on China.
+Instead, the administration may adopt a more flexible policy of licensing transactions that would otherwise be prohibited under these authorities, rather than insisting on outright prohibitions.
 For example, restrictions on social media apps that raise a purported national security risk may take the form of mitigation agreements rather than outright prohibitions.
-President-elect Biden also is much more likely to work with allies to coordinate an effort to rebalance the global supply chain and to limit the proliferation of Chinese technology where it is deemed a security risk.
-Overall, many of the Trump Administration's efforts in this area, while more far-reaching than previous approaches, are supported by national security career professors and members of Congress from both parties.
+President-elect Biden is also much more likely to work with allies to coordinate an effort to rebalance the global supply chain and to limit the proliferation of Chinese technology where it is deemed a security risk.
+Overall, many of the Trump Administration's efforts in this area, while more far reaching than previous approaches, are supported by national security career professors and members of Congress from both parties.
 Thus, significant change is unlikely with respect to export controls on China.

 For example, the Trump Administration aggressively targeted major Chinese technology company Huawei with export restrictions, going so far as to expand the scope of US export controls to restrict the ability for Huawei's supply chain to continue supplying the company in compliance with US law.
 President Trump also expanded the so-called "military end use rule" under US export controls in a way that significantly raised the compliance costs of selling even basic, consumer grade software, electronics, and other civilian commodities to Chinese companies that may have any relationship to the Chinese military or related entities.